Skip to content

 Advantages of a Consignment Arrangement

 A consignment arrangement allows the consignor to attract additional exposure to their brand and their goods.
 Furthermore, it is a good opportunity to target different markets without investing in marketing.
-It is also an attractive alternative to storing the goods in a warehouse or storage.
+It is also an attractive alternative to storing the goods in a warehouse or storage facility.

 Written Consignment Agreement

 In a consignment arrangement, the consignee acts as an agent for the consignor to sell the goods.
 The supplier provides the goods to the consignee, but the consignee does not become the owner of the goods.
-Instead, the consignor will retain ownership of the goods until the consignee sells them to the consumer, who then becomes the owner of the goods.
-As the consignee is not the owner of the goods, they will be able to have the goods returned to them at any time, subject to the terms of the consignment agreement.
+Instead, the consignor retains ownership of the goods until the consignee sells them to the consumer, who then becomes the owner of the goods.
+As the consignee is not the owner of the goods, they may request the return of the goods to them at any time, subject to the terms of the consignment agreement.

-While written consignment agreements are preferable, verbal consignment agreements may also be enforceable.
-However, this will largely depend on the arrangement’s circumstances and the parties conduct.
-A court will look at all surrounding circumstances when determining whether a verbal contract is in place and enforceable.
+While written consignment agreements are preferable, parties may also enforce verbal consignment agreements.
+However, this largely depends on the arrangement’s circumstances and the parties’ conduct.
+A court considers all surrounding circumstances when determining whether a verbal contract exists and the parties can enforce it.

 Continue reading this article below the form